rhymeswithvocal/digital-garden/_notes/digital-garden.md

 ### This blog is a digital garden.

 I don't want to worry that things aren't perfectly polished or 'ready' to grace the halls of the World Wide Web.
-This involves a certain [[Willingness to Jump]]
+This involves a certain tolerance for some of my notes [[sucking]].

 I'm really compelled by this idea, so I'm trying to plant a garden of my own here on this site.
 I hope you'll poke around. 🌱